sydneyrenee/Thea-Code/cline_docs/architectural_notes/tool_use/mcp/mcp_comprehensive_guide.md

 };
 ```

-### 6.3 Updating EmbeddedMcpServer
+### 6.3 Updating EmbeddedMcpProvider

-The `EmbeddedMcpServer` class needs to be updated to use SSETransport:
+The `EmbeddedMcpProvider` class needs to be updated to use SSETransport:

 ```typescript
 /**